jayniz/zeta/README.md

 ```

 You typically just create the above file once and then don't touch it anymore.
+If that file is in a private repository (that would be a good idea), make sure you `export GITHUB_USERNAME=youruser` and `GITHUB_TOKEN=yourtoken` and *Old Maid* will use that.

 Here's how `github.com/jensmander/old-maid-config/infrastructure/master.yml` might look in our example above: